vigostech/inventorydashboard/README.md

 ```
 python manage.py runserver
 ```
-Use the following command to create an admin user
+Use the following command to create an admin user & follow the instructions at the cmd prompt
 ```
 python manage.py createsuperuser
 ```